The Principle of the Fermionic Projector, Appendices: The Regularized Causal Perturbation Theory

 In order to comply with causality, we must modify the perturbation calculation (\ref{p:Bj}).
 Our idea is to deduce the perturbation calculation for the fermionic projector from that for a modified fermionic projector, which satisfies the causality condition (\ref{p:Bn}).
 The simplest idea for modifying the fermionic projector would be to introduce a unitary transformation $\hat{U}(k) \in U(2,2)$ which makes the vector $v(k)$ in (\ref{p:2f2}) parallel to $k$, more precisely

 However, a unitary transformation is too restrictive because it keeps the Lorentzian scalar product $v(k)^2$ invariant, and thus it cannot be used for example in the case when $v(k)$ is space-like, but $k$ is time-like.
 Therefore, we shall consider here a linear combination of unitary transformations.
-More precisely, we introduce for $L>1$ and $l=1,\ldots,L$ unitary operators $\hat{U}_l(k) \in U(2,2)$ and real coefficients $c_l$ such that
+More precisely, we introduce for $L>1$ and $l=1,\ldots,L$ unitary operators $\hat{U}_l(k) \in U(2,2)$ and real coefficients $c_l$ such that\footnote{{\textsf{Online version}:} Taking such linear combinations has the disadvantage that normalization and definiteness properties are not preserved.
+Therefore, it is preferable to use instead the construction in the book~\cite[Appendix~F]{cfs} (listed in the references in the preface to the second online edition).}

 with $\lambda(k) \in \R$.
 The existence of $(\hat{U}_l, c_l)$ is guaranteed by the fact that the $U(2,2)$ transformations comprise Lorentzian transformations~{\S}\ref{isec5}.
 Clearly, the representation (\ref{p:B8a}) is not unique.
 According to (\ref{p:Bb}), we can choose the transformation (\ref{p:B8a}) to be the identity in the low-energy region, and can thus assume that